Couple, Marriage, and Family Therapy Ph.D.

-- Mindfulness in marriage
+- Mindfulness in marriage and dating

-Marriage and Family Therapy Ph.D.
+Couple, Marriage, and Family Therapy Ph.D.
 Program Accreditation

 The Ph.D. program has been accredited continuously since 1981 by the Commission on Accreditation for Marriage and Family Therapy Education.
 Hours accumulated during the doctoral program can be counted toward full licensure in Texas.